S133P8 – Words to live by: the Law remains now

 Jesus addresses a very real idea that his arrival nullified that which He actually fulfilled in his birth, life, death, and resurrection.
 Regarding the Prophets, his arrival did not make their prophecies any less true or valid or valuable.
 Those prophecies today still point to him and reveal that He is the Son of God.
 Regarding the Law, it still reflects the perfect standard of God’s character.
 The One who fulfilled the Law, who walked in such perfect character, commands his followers to walk according to those same precepts.
 We do this not by our own will or might but by the Holy Spirit in us.
 We do not relax these precepts simply because we are imperfect and will fall short even after justification.
 We teach them as they are written and remain guided by them as they are written because that moral standard remains.

 The one who seeks to be justified and held as righteous through the Law will fail.
 Those who hold themselves up as being righteous because they have wholly adhered to the Law are mistaken.
-They will not enter the kingdom of God because they remain unholy.
+Neither will enter the kingdom of God because they remain unholy.
 We must be holy to enter his kingdom, but we are not.
 To become justified and be made righteous, to be made holy, we need Christ.
 His righteousness, clearly shown by his perfect adherence to the Law, is imputed to us.
 We follow and teach the Law as it is written, even though it does not save, because it remains the picture of God’s character and his moral standard.
 Father, help us in your grace to follow this command to keep and teach the Law as it is written.